samsdolphin/HBA/README.md

 </div>

 ## **2. Paper and Video**
 Our paper has been publised on [IEEE RA-L](https://ieeexplore.ieee.org/abstract/document/10024300) and the corresponding video could be watched on [Bilibili](https://www.bilibili.com/video/BV1Qg41127j9/?spm_id_from=333.999.0.0) or [YouTuBe](https://youtu.be/CuLnTnXVujw).
+Our code has been released on [hku-mars/HBA](https://github.com/hku-mars/HBA).
 If you find our work useful in your research, please consider citing:

 ```
 @ARTICLE{10024300,